BCF-MPI-CBG/SOLS-Processing/docs/contribute.md

 jupyter-book build docs/
 ```

+If everything works, feel free to send in a pull request :)

 Finally, add your name (and email, if you want) to the list of authors in the package metadata (`pyproject.toml`)